Best Film for the Canon EOS Rebel XS

-You will find limited possible choices for where to develop 35mm film.
-For a more complete explanation of the possible choices, check out my guide on Where to Get Film Developed.
+You will find a range of possible choices for where to develop 35mm film.
+For a more extensive discussion of the options read my article on Where to Develop Film.

-WARNING: Big box stores and pharmacies have ceased processing film locally.
-They ship the film off-site to be processed by a separate company.
-Consequently, you won't receive your negatives back.
+WARNING: Big box stores and pharmacies no longer process film locally.
+They mail film off to be developed by a separate company.
+As a consequence, you will not be given your developed negatives back.